Step 2: Take the Exam

 In addition, check out APA chapter websites (contact your PDO).

-Tip 6: Familiarize Yourself With Taking An Exam
+Tip 6: Familiarize Yourself with Taking an Exam

 In addition to studying concepts and facts, it is important to feel comfortable with the testing experience itself.
 Practice exams will familiarize you with the structure and flow of exam questions and help identify areas of knowledge that need additional study.
-Do NOT use example questions as the sole source of facts and knowledge you need to pass the exam and keep in mind that non-APA source questions may not closely approximate the structure of actual exam questions.
+Do NOT use example questions as the sole source of facts and knowledge you need to pass the exam, and keep in mind that non-APA source questions may not closely approximate the structure of actual exam questions.